 5. A classic to sing along: Beatles, Rolling Stones, Queen…

 Nothing like a huge classic to get the atmosphere up in the car!
-Songs like We Will Rock You by Queen (don’t clap your hands if you’re the driver!), any Beatles track (maybe Ticket To Ride or Drive My Car to stay in the road trip theme) or a Rolling Stones hit will make everybody sing along.
+Songs like We Will Rock You by Queen (don’t clap your hands if you’re the driver!), any Beatles track (maybe Drive My Car to stay in the road trip theme) or a Rolling Stones hit will make everybody sing along.
 Just what it needs to bring Good Vibrations (especially if you like the Beach Boys) to the road trip.

 6. To hope for good weather: Follow The Sun – Xavier Rudd